1973 New South Wales state election

 Elections for the New South Wales Legislative Assembly were held in the state of New South Wales, Australia, on Saturday 17 November 1973.
 The result was a win for the Liberal-Country Party coalition under Sir Robert Askin, which had been in office since 1965.
-As of 2023, this was the last time the Coalition won a fourth-term in New South Wales.
+As of 2023, this was the first and only time the Coalition won a fourth-term in New South Wales.

 Issues

 The Legislative Assembly had been enlarged by three members to 99 adding the seats of Woronora, Penrith and Ku-ring-gai.

-The election was held just eleven months after the Liberal/Country coalition lost the federal election after 23 years in power.
+The election was held just eleven months after the Liberal–Country coalition lost the federal election after 23 years in power.
 Askin called an early election to take advantage of the increasing economic issues which had been attributed to the Whitlam Labor government.

 Leader of the Legislative Council Neville Wran, who would become Premier at the next election moved from the unelected Legislative Council to the Legislative Assembly after the late retirement of Clarrie Earl in the seat of Bass Hill.